 You are going to want to fly into Anchorage because flights to Anchorage are affordable and the city is centrally located.
 It is the perfect base to explore and start a road trip!

 When renting a car in Alaska, don’t worry about getting anything fancy if you don’t want to.
 Roads in Alaska are very good so you don’t need a 4×4 car.
 A simple economy car does the trick if you are looking to visit Alaska on a budget.
 We did this entire Alaska itinerary in a Nissan Centra with no problems!
 The car got fabulous gas mileage to boot!
+Remember that you can spend as little or as long as you want on an Alaskan road trip!
+From 10 day Alaska Itineraries to short Alaska getaways, take as little or as much time as you need!

 A Note About Airbnb